chisui/dakka/thesis/main.md

 ## Motivation

-Parallel programming is very important in the current tech environment and will become even more so.
+Parallel programming plays an increasing role in the current tech environment and will become even more so.
 Single processor cores are not getting significantly faster, instead more cores are added to a single processor.
 As a result efficiently utilizing contemporary processors requires workloads to be processed in parallel.
 When dealing with parallelism the type system normally is not helpful in preventing bugs.

-Distributed systems systems are also becoming more and more important with the advent of the Internet of Things (IoT).
+Distributed systems are also becoming more and more important with the advent of the Internet of Things (IoT).
 For IoT devices, it becomes even more important that software is bug free.
 Depending on the kind of deployment it may be hard to debug a device.
 Rolling out patches is also a hard task that would be nice to avoid if possible.